 At the 2016 Oscars

 For her Academy Award for Best Actress, Brie had never looked better.
 Compare this smooth hair and perfect makeup to her red carpet style a few years before.
 It’s a huge improvement!
 But I don’t think it’s just styling.
-I suspect she had a second procedure on her nose to make it even narrower.
+Is it just me or does her nose seem even narrower now?
+Also see how white and even her teeth are compared to, say, 2007.

 At the 2017 Women in Film Pre-Oscar Cocktail Party